BBaoVanC/bbaovanc.com/content/blog/swapfile-guide/index.md

 ---

-This is a step-by-step tutorial on how to create or remove a swapfile on a Linux machine.
-Also included is the correct `fstab` entry (most articles get this "wrong", though it doesn't actually matter) and reasons to use swap(file) in the first place.
+This is a step-by-step tutorial on how to create or remove a swapfile on a Linux machine, and whether you should create swap space in the first place.

+Also included is the most correct `fstab` entry: most articles get this "wrong" (but it doesn't actually matter).

 <!--more-->

 ## Should you use swap?

 A common misconception is that adding swap to your system can reduce performance.
-In reality, even if you aren't running out of RAM, it can still be beneficial to add swap.
+However, even if you aren't running out of RAM, it can still be beneficial to add swap.

 See these points according to [an article by Hayden James][always-add-swap]: